14 Best Ski Resorts in Wisconsin, 2024/25

 Tyrol Basin

 Located only 20 miles from Madison, this small resort punches above its weight.
-With a vertical drop of 280 feet, 21 runs, and four terrain parks, Tyrol Basin offers something for everyone.
+With seven lifts, a vertical drop of 280 feet, 24 runs, and four terrain parks, Tyrol Basin offers something for everyone.
 Although the vertical may not be eye-popping, the fact that night skiing is on offer means you can start early and finish late.
 The hill has three chairlifts, a rope tow, and a magic carpet.

 One thing that sets Tyrol Basin apart from other Wisconsin ski hills is the glades.
 Hidden between the trees are fun downhill lines with secret stashes of untracked snow.
 On the groomed runs, the best of the snow is always on offer on every run with Tyrol Basin's 100 percent snowmaking coverage.

-Tyrol Basis is part of the Indy Pass program.
+Tyrol Basis is part of the INDY Pass program.

 Official site: https://tyrolbasin.com/

-The resort has a vertical drop of 225 feet serviced by a double chair, two high-speed ropes, two surface lifts, and a handle tow.
+The resort has a vertical drop of 230 feet serviced by a double chair, two high-speed ropes, two surface lifts, and a handle tow.
 Boarders and freestylers will be pleased with the terrain park.

-Official site: https://www.rocksnowpark.com/
+Official site: https://crystalridge.com/